 How to make a complaint

-- the name of the councillor against whom the complaint is being alleged
+- name of the councillor against whom the complaint is being alleged

-- the part of the Councillors' Code of Conduct which is alleged to have been breached.
+- part of the Councillors' Code of Conduct which is alleged to have been breached

 Acknowledgement of complaint

 The Chief Executive will issue an acknowledgement of receipt to the complainer within five working days and shall send a copy of the complaints procedure to them.
 The Chief Executive will advise the complainer that the full details of their complaint will be sent to the Defendant.
 The Chief Executive may seek clarification from the complainer in relation to any aspect of the complaint.
 The date of receipt of such clarification shall then be deemed to be the date of receipt of the complaint.

 Within five working days of the date of receipt of the complaint (or as soon as possible thereafter), the Chief Executive shall intimate the complaint to the Defendant.
 In particular, the Defendant shall be informed of the following:

 - the exact nature of the complaint

 - the provisions of the Code of Conduct which they are alleged to have contravened

 In addition, the Defendant shall be sent a copy of the complaints procedure.

 Your complaint will be passed on to the Monitoring Officer who will investigate and provide a response to your complaint.
 The Monitoring Officer's duties are to ensure that Councillors follow the Councillors' Code of Conduct and that we act legally at all times.